JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 ======================

-Using :abbr:`TDD (Test Driven Development)` for distribution development is a hot topic in some of the more geeky circles I move in, and I'm very happy about this.
+Using :abbr:`TDD (Test Driven Development)` for distribution development is a hot topic in some of the more geeky circles I move in, and I’m very happy about this.
 Anything that increases the robustness of my desktop computer, my phone or any other device I use is a great goal!